ayoolaolafenwa/PixelLibAPI/README.md

 # PixelLib API
 This repository is a collection of codes using docker to deploy a machine learning model as a Rest API for performing image segmentation.
-I used docker to build an image segmentation API using PixelLib segmentation library.PixelLib API is used to perform image segmentation.
+I used docker to build an image segmentation API using PixelLib segmentation library.

 ## Pull PixelLib API from Dockerhub